I-GUIDE/data-catalog-archive/schema/shapefile.md

 |spatialCoverage | CreativeWork | Place | 1 | The spatial extent of the Shapefile as a bounding box. |
 |associatedMedia | CreativeWork	| MediaObject | 3+ | One media object for each of the files that comprise the Shapefile.
 At minimum this includes `.shp`, `.shx`, and `.dbf`.|

+The following is an example implementation of the required metadata properties.

 ```
 {